justin-owen/SWE3313Project/README.md

 ### Team Assignments

-- In order to divide the work, the team was divided into different roles based on technologies with two front end developers and two back end developers.
-The team is also divided on what administrative work each individual
+- In order to divide the work, the team was divided into different roles based on technologies, with two front-end developers and two back-end developers.
+The team is also divided by what administrative work each individual will
 - The